hsf-training/analysis-essentials/git/08-collab.md

 ```

 Now the three repositories (Owner's local, Collaborator's local, and Owner's on
-GitHub) are back in sync.
+GitLab) are back in sync.

 {% callout "A Basic Collaborative Workflow" %}